MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-1-test.md

     ![Default Microphone Settings](images/AzureLabs-Lab1-01.png)

-4. To allow your machine to enable Dictation, go to Windows Settings  Speech, Inking & Typing and press on the button Turn On speech services and typing suggestions.
+4. To allow your machine to enable Dictation, go to Windows Settings > Speech, Inking & Typing, and press on the button Turn On speech services and typing suggestions.

 ### **Step 1 – The Azure Portal**
 To use the Azure Translator API, you will need to configure an instance of the service to be made available to your application.